|Elliott Sound Products||Project 53|

 The complete assembly must be totally shielded from light.
 I will leave the exact method to the individual constructor, but you might consider heatshrink tubing, a black 35mm film can, or anything else that comes to hand that is light proof.
 If metal, it must be earthed along with the shield around the light pipe - make sure that the LED leads are well insulated - a short to earth may damage the amp, and will almost certainly do something unpleasant and/ or undesirable.

 Figure 2 shows the circuit of the unit.
 A 10k resistor was selected for the input, and although this is lower than I would like, many power amps have a relatively low input impedance and too much signal would be lost.
 The LDR simply shunts the signal to earth when it is illuminated.
 A single unit should control both channels of the power amp as shown.
-If only one channel is needed, then delete the components for "Right", including the associated light pipe.
+If only one channel is needed, then delete the components for 'Right', including the associated light pipe.
 Use the input circuit shown in Figure 3 to improve limiting by using a higher input resistance.

-|IMPORTANT- If your amp is operating in bridge mode, the terminal marked "Com" must go to earth - not one or the other of the speaker leads.
+|IMPORTANT- If your amp is operating in bridge mode, the terminal marked 'Com' must go to earth - not one or the other of the speaker leads.
 For automotive use (or any other single supply bridged amplifier), you must use two completely separate circuits, since the speakers operate with a quiescent voltage of about 7V above the chassis (earth) voltage, and there is no usable common terminal available.|

 Figure 2 - The Complete Limiter Circuit

 The value of R3 must be selected based on the amplifier power.
 For a 100W amp, a value of 1.8k is about right, but it is likely that a little experimentation will be needed.
 As a rough guide, the table below will be helpful, and it is probable that the value from the table will be OK.
 The idea is to limit the current through the LED to a sensible maximum.
+Note that C2 is optional, and will reduce low-frequency distortion but at the expense of speed.

 |Amp Power (8 ohms)||Peak Voltage||R3|